Shawan Ancient Town

 Shawan Ancient Town (沙湾古镇) is an 800-year-old town located in the Panyu District of Guangzhou in southern China, founded during the Song dynasty.
-It is traditionally linked to the historical and folk Lingan culture.
+It is traditionally linked to the historical and folk Lingnan culture.

 The town area covers 153 hectares; and it is divided into an east village, west village, and north village.
 Guangdong dessert jiang zhuang nai, a ginger-flavored milk curd, originated in Shawan.